Rothy's

-Rothy's is an American direct-to-consumer fashion company founded in 2012 and launched in 2016 by Stephen Hawthornthwaite and Roth Martin.
-It began as a women's shoe company in San Francisco and has since expanded with handbags and a men's line.
+Rothy's is an American direct-to-consumer company which designs and sells shoes and accessories.
+Rothy's was initially founded in 2012 and launched in 2016 by Stephen Hawthornthwaite and Roth Martin as a women's shoe company in San Francisco.
+It has since expanded with handbags and a men's line.

 Rothy's uses thread made from plastic bottles to knit its items, and 3D knits its shoes and handbags to shape, cutting waste.
-In March 2021, Rothy’s launched a shoe recycling program, achieving LEED certification at its factory and reaching carbon neutrality.
-As of 2022, over 100 million plastic bottles have been repurposed to make their products.
-Additionally, Rothy’s has recycled over 20,000 pairs of shoes.
+In March 2021, Rothy's launched a shoe recycling program, achieving LEED certification at its factory and reaching carbon neutrality.
+As of 2024, over 179 million bottles have been repurposed to make their products.
+Additionally, Rothy's has recycled over 20,000 pairs of shoes.

-In December 2021, Rothy’s was valued at $1 billion when Alpargatas, the Brazilian owner of Havaianas, took a 49.9% stake in the company.
+In December 2021, Rothy's was valued at $1 billion when Alpargatas, the Brazilian owner of Havaianas, took a 49.9% stake in the company.

 History

 The company began in 2012 with Stephen Hawthornthwaite, an investment banker, and Roth Martin, a creative and gallerist.
-Their goal was to create a stylish and comfortable women's flat shoe from single-use plastic, reducing the excess that occurs with a traditional shoe making process.
+Their goal was to create a stylish and comfortable women's flat shoe from single-use plastic, reducing the excess that occurs with a traditional shoemaking process.
 There was a significant delay between the founding of the company and the launch due to the complexity of making the product.
 Their idea of making shoes from sustainable materials was inspired by companies like Patagonia.

 Rothy's launched in September 2016, offering its first two styles directly from its website.
 In January 2017, Rothy's opened its own factory in Guangzhou, China, which today spans 300000 ft2.
 By 2018, the brand had sold a million pairs, generating $140 million in revenue.
 In 2019, it surpassed 1.4 million customers, a 105% increase from the previous year.
 In March 2020, the brand began selling handbags made with plastic and expanded to a men's category in 2021.
 The company has entered the children's market, launching a children's version of its loafer silhouette and slip-on sneakers. featuring both solids and unisex prints.

 Rothy's investors include Goldman Sachs and Lightspeed Venture Partners, who have invested $35 million and $5 million respectively, and $2 million in convertible notes from Finn Capital Partners, M13 and Grace Beauty Capital.
 In December 2021, Alpargatas, the Brazilian owner of Havaianas, invested $200 million in cash, followed by a purchase of $275 million of shares, acquiring a 49.9% stake in the company and resulting in a valuation of $1 billion.